oddbird/oddsite/content/2017/02/14/tips-and-tools-we-love.rst

 Most text editors have language-specific autocompletion and plugins that allow you to create snippets, but I use `TextExpander`_ made by `Smile`_ for a few reasons.
-Not only does it allow me to sync my snippets across my Apple devices, I can also choose which applications to use or exclude from expanding snippets and I can create complex snippets that allow repositioning of the cursor and a variety of options for their "Fill-ins" function.
-It deserves a full post explaining all of the benefits, but I’ll share two of my favorites.
+Not only does it allow me to sync my snippets across my Apple devices, I can also choose which applications to use or exclude from expanding snippets, and create complex snippets that allow repositioning of the cursor and a variety of other options for their “Fill-ins” function.
+TextExpander deserves a full post of its own explaining all of the benefits, but I’ll share two of my favorites.

 .. _Smile: https://smilesoftware.com
 .. _TextExpander: https://textexpander.com